williamcaban/ocp-rt/README.md

     ```

 ## Override RHCOS into RHCOS-RT

+NOTE1: Version of RHCOS 4.3 from December 2019 and later might not need patching the `microcode_ctl`.
+NOTE2: Upgrade `rhcos-rt.sh` script to match the latest Kernel RT rpms.

 - Login to the node to convert into RT node (example using "worker-3"):
     ```
     # oc debug node/worker-3.ocp4poc.lab.shift.zone